 When filling the cube, make sure all the kibble goes into the holes around the central column.
 Otherwise, the kibble will just collect at the bottom of the column.
 Then, when the Cube gets rolled, all the collected kibble will come out at once.

 The Buster Cube does not work well on slippery, hard, surfaces (e.g. tile floors, wooden floors), because it will only slide on the floor, rather than roll.
 As a result, no food will come out.
-The Cube is good for carpeted surfaces and for outdoors.
+I use the Cube on carpeted surfaces and the backyard.

 5. Rhino Stuff & Chew

 This nice rubber chew ball has chambers all around, that we may fill with food.
 It is most effective to use wet food, such as sardines, or boiled chicken.
-Sardines work really well with my Shiba Inu, and he is extremely motivated to get it all out.
+Sardines work really well with my Shiba, and he is extremely motivated to get it all out.